The general philosophy major requires 12 philosophy courses. There is a distribution requirement and a level requirement.

 - one course in ethics or political philosophy

-Majors may petition the Department through the Undergraduate Chairperson to count up to two courses offered outside of the Philosophy Department toward twelve courses of the major.
+Majors may petition the Department through the Undergraduate Chair to count up to two courses offered outside of the Philosophy Department toward twelve courses of the major.
 These courses should be related to the student's philosophical interests and may not be used to satisfy either the distribution or the level requirements.